raispuro/QuickSketch/README.md

 - Set up the project on your computer to run locally
 - Take a look at one of the issues listed, and choose one to work on
 - Make a comment on the issue stating that you would like to work on it
-- Open an issue, Clone, Fork, and create your own branch of the project
+- Clone, Fork, and create your own branch of the project
+- Open a pull request
 - Wait for review on your contribution before it is accepted

 ## Coding Standards